Dennis-Nyabuto/Dennis-Nyabuto/README.md

 ### Hi there 👋

+I'm Dennis from Kenya,and I do Data Analysis.
+I really enjoy learning languages and Data Visualization tools like Python and Power BI, as well as Tableau.
 <!--
 **Dennis-Nyabuto/Dennis-Nyabuto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.